 The Australian Broadcasting Corporation (ABC) has been broadcasting television programs for over 60 years.
 In those six decades, several iconic programs have graced our screens.
 Some of them include Home and Away, Blue Heelers and The Block.

 There are also other lesser known programs, but they are equally loved.
-This infographic displays the top ten most viewed programs.
+Therefore, this infographic displays the top ten most viewed programs.
 You may wonder why certain programs get more viewers than others.
-Why is Big Brother Australia’s most watched program?
+Hence, why is Big Brother Australia’s most watched program?

 Is Homeandaway Australia’s most popular show?
 Let us take a look at their ratings and see what makes these popular TV shows stand out from the rest.